AriolaLeka/Bike-Rental-Prediction/README.md

 ## Dataset

 The dataset used in this project contains a set of features recorded from bike-sharing systems.
 It includes information such as weather conditions, time of day, and other relevant factors that may influence bike rentals.
-The dataset is available [here](https://github.com/AriolaLeka/Bike-Rental-Prediction/blob/main/hour-Train.csv).
+The dataset is available [here](https://github.com/AriolaLeka/Bike-Rental-Prediction/blob/main/hour-Train.csv) for the training part and [here](https://github.com/AriolaLeka/Bike-Rental-Prediction/blob/main/hour-Test.csv) for the test.

 ## Exploratory Data Analysis